Chiral cavity-magnonic system for the unidirectional photon blockade: Results and Discussion

-Below we describe the physical mechanism of directional photon blockade.
-As shown in Fig.~\ref{Energylevel}(a), when the coupling between the two cavity modes is neglected, the chiral cavity–magnon interaction ensures that ${g_a} \ne 0$ while ${g_b} = 0$.
-Consequently, all transition paths associated with $g_a$ are forbidden, as indicated by the red crosses in the figure.
-It can then be seen that there is only a single remaining path leading to the state $| {002} \rangle $.
-Under otherwise identical parameters, this implies that the $a$ mode can exhibit unconventional photon blockade through path interference, whereas the $b$ mode cannot due to the absence of such interfering pathways.
-For completeness, the full set of transition paths including the coupling between the two cavity modes is presented in Fig.~\ref{Energylevel}(b).
+Below we describe the physical mechanism underlying directional photon blockade.
+As shown in Fig.~\ref{Fig4}(a), when the coupling between the two cavity modes is neglected, the chiral cavity–magnon interaction ensures that $g_a \neq 0$ while $g_b = 0$.
+Consequently, all transition paths induced by the cavity–magnon coupling $g_b$ are suppressed, as indicated by the red crosses in the figure.
+As a result, only a single remaining transition path leading to the state $|002\rangle$ survives.
+Under otherwise identical parameters, this implies that the $a$ mode can exhibit UPB through destructive interference between different excitation pathways, whereas the $b$ mode cannot due to the absence of such interfering paths.
+For completeness, the full set of transition paths, including the coupling between the two cavity modes, is presented in Fig.~\ref{Fig4}(b).

-In Fig.~\ref{DeltaDelta}(a), the logarithmic second-order correlation functions ${\log _{10}}g_a^{(2)}(0)$ and ${\log _{10}}g_b^{(2)}(0)$ as a function of cavity detuning $\Delta_a$ were plotted.
-As can be seen, around $\Delta_a/\kappa_m=3.5$, mode $a$ exhibits a clear antibunching characteristic, showing photon blockade.
-In contrast, mode $b$ consistently exhibits a bunching characteristic, indicating that the statistical properties of the two modes are not the same within the detuning range.
-To illustrate this more clearly, fig.~\ref{DeltaDelta}(b) and (c) plotted logarithmic graphs of the second-order correlation function for modes $a$ and $b$ as a function of cavity detuning $\Delta_c$ and magnetic detuning $\Delta_m$.
-In Fig.~\ref{DeltaDelta}(b), there is a strong antibunching region distributed along a specific curve (marked by the black dashed line), indicating that when the system meets the optimal parameter conditions, the single-photon excitation channel is dominant, thus achieving effective single-photon emission; in contrast, there is almost no significant antibunching region in fig.~\ref{DeltaDelta}(c), indicating that mode $b$ maintains focusing characteristics under most parameters.